blankevolved/spanish-learning-game/README.md

 3. Pick a new set
 >>>
 ```
-Select 'Pick a new set', you should now see a screen like this:
+Select 'Pick a new set', and you should now see a screen like this:
 ```
 Set name: (file ending in .py)
 ```
-Type in the file ending in .py's name, you will now be taken back to the start screen.
+Type in the file ending in .py's name, and you will be returned to the start screen.

 You can start the game and the new set will be used.